johe123qwe/github-trending/README.md

 ## C#

+* 【2024-03-21】[microsoft / FASTER](https://github.com/microsoft/FASTER) - Fast persistent recoverable log and key-value store + cache, in C# and C++.
+* 【2024-03-21】[Pathoschild / SMAPI](https://github.com/Pathoschild/SMAPI) - The modding API for Stardew Valley.
+* 【2024-03-21】[Prescoter / Emora-Project](https://github.com/Prescoter/Emora-Project) - Emora is an OSINT tool like sherlock but with a GUI, which search for accounts by username across social networks
 * 【2024-03-20】[microsoft / garnet](https://github.com/microsoft/garnet) - Garnet is a remote cache-store from Microsoft Research that offers strong performance (throughput and latency), scalability, storage, recovery, cluster sharding, key migration, and replication features.
 Garnet can work with existing Redis clients.
 * 【2024-03-19】[falseeeeeeeeee / ShaderLibrary](https://github.com/falseeeeeeeeee/ShaderLibrary) - 希望开源能够帮到所有人
 * 【2024-03-18】[DevToys-app / DevToys](https://github.com/DevToys-app/DevToys) - A Swiss Army knife for developers.